 Velvet Purple Coronet

-Transfer to the airport for your flight back home.
-Hotel checkout deadline is at noon.
+Transfer to the airport for the flight home.
 (B)